eagudio/singlefin/README.md

-# browser
+# Singlefin
-Browser is a JavaScript-based open-source front-end web framework.
+Singlefin is a JavaScript-based open-source front-end web framework.